Hold your breath for one of China’s most underrated goddesses, a murdered concubine who became a patron of toilets and injustices against women

 In the most widespread narrative, Zigu was born in the Tang dynasty (618 – 907) as He Mei, a well-read young woman in what is Shandong province today.
 Her fate took a bad turn in the year 688, when a prefectural official by the name of Li Jing killed her husband and forced her to become his concubine.
 Driven by jealousy, Li’s wife eventually killed He Mei in the toilet on the 15th night of the first moon.

 But this account likely contains a degree of creative license.
-The earliest mention of Zigu can be found in A Garden of Marvels, a book of supernatural tales from the Song era (420 – 479) of the Northern and Southern dynasties, so the original Zigu could not have been born in the Tang dynasty as Su claims.
+The earliest mention of Zigu can be found in A Garden of Marvels (《异苑》), a book of supernatural tales from the Song era of the Southern and Northern dynasties (420 – 589), so the original Zigu could not have been born in the Tang dynasty as Su claimed.
 This early version does not assign Zigu a specific identity, though the man she married is called Zixu and his wife Lady Cao.
 While Lady Cao also forced Zigu to perform dirty chores, this version of the goddess was not murdered but died of anger.

 This version of the story also highlights how to put the traumatized deity at ease: by chanting, “Zixu is not here, and Lady Cao has gone home.
 The little maiden can come out.”